venkatkapil24/data-monolayer-confined-water-phase-diagram/phase-diagram/README.md

 ## 0. The snapshot of the i-PI code used for the study.

 This snapshot inplements constrained NPT allowing isotropic NPT in the xy plane.
-If you are interested in using this feature it is advisable to get in touch with (Venkat Kapil)[venkat.kapil@gmail.com].
-We hope to have this implemented in the main branch of the (i-PI)[https://ipi-code.org/] code.
+If you are interested in using this feature it is advisable to get in touch with [Venkat Kapil](venkat.kapil@gmail.com).
+We hope to have this implemented in the main branch of the [i-PI](https://ipi-code.org/) code.

 ## 1. The crystal structures of the monolayer ice phases investigated in this work.